Plumen

 Plumen is a designer low energy lighting company based in London, UK.
 The Plumen 001, their debut product, is a designer low energy compact fluorescent light.
 The design of the Plumen 001 lightbulb is result of collaboration between the Hulger team and designer Samuel Wilkinson.
 A prototype of the Plumen 001 has been added to MOMA permanent design collection, and has won Brit Insurance Design Awards 2011.

+Overview

 The Plumen 001 bulb launched in September 2010 and was joined by the Plumen 002 that was launched on Kickstarter in January 2014.
 Plumen also produces accessories and shades to be used with their light bulb designs, establishing Plumen as an efficient designer lighting brand that sells in over 75 countries worldwide.

 Plumen's designs and IP was sold to Creative Cables SRl in 2022 who have now taken over the brand and products and continue to sell and develop Plumen products worldwide.